COMMENTS FROM DIFFERENT SCHOOLS OR COLLEGES ROUND THE COUNTRY

 We were contacted by the DCF and had a specific exam need.
 We’re also keen to have industry professionals in to engage pupils with the concept of working in the arts.

-2. Was it a success (a) With the kids? (b) With the teachers?
+2. Was it a success (a) With the students? (b) With the teachers?

 Yes, based on anecdotal feedback lots of them found it interesting and engaging, particularly the industry seminar for the smaller group.